 The Security Consultant shall write their specifications and the Construction Manager

-(if there is one) will organize the bid packages, so that all opening-related door hardware and door electronic items specified by model number in Section 087100 are furnished by one Supplier.
+(if applicable) will organize the bid packages so that all opening-related door hardware and door electronic items specified by model number in Section 087100 are furnished by one Supplier.

 E. Proprietary Specifications: